GENDER EQUALITY INDEX

 Headquarter

-For companies with between 50 and 250 employees, this index is calculated using the following 4 indicators:
+For companies with 50 to 250 employees, this index is calculated based on the following four indicators:

-– Percentage of employees receiving a pay rise on return from maternity leave: 15/15
+– Percentage of employees receiving a salary increase upon returning from maternity leave: 15/15

-– Number of employees of the under-represented sex among the ten highest earners: 5/10
+– Number of employees of the underrepresented gender among the ten highest salaries: 10/10

-Our overriding ambition is to create a culture of effective equality within HANA GROUP, where everyone benefits from the same opportunities and fair treatment.
+Our primary ambition is to foster a culture of genuine equality within HANA GROUP, ensuring that everyone benefits from the same opportunities and fair treatment.

-To achieve this vision, we are committed to putting in place tangible initiatives through our day-to-day actions, fuelled by a desire to make constant progress and continually improve our performance on our indicators, particularly the first.
+To achieve this vision, we are committed to implementing tangible initiatives through our daily actions, driven by a continuous improvement mindset and a constant strive for progress, particularly on the first indicator.

-We are fully aware of the efforts required and the areas for improvement that need to be explored.
-By identifying and implementing these areas, we are strengthening our commitment to ensuring that professional equality is not only valued, but also lived out in every aspect of our business.
+We fully recognize the efforts required and the areas for improvement to explore.
+By identifying and implementing these actions, we strengthen our commitment to ensuring that professional equality is not only valued but also actively experienced in every aspect of our operations.

 France